pik-piam/mrmagpiedownscaled/README.md

 To cite package **mrdownscale** in publications use:

 Sauer P, Dietrich J (2024). _mrdownscale: Downscale and harmonize MAgPIE output using LUH2 as reference data_.
-R package version 0.15.0, <URL: https://github.com/pik-piam/mrdownscale>.
+R package version 0.15.0, <https://github.com/pik-piam/mrdownscale>.

 A BibTeX entry for LaTeX users is